HCPSS/schoolsites-help/_posts/2014-07-15-changing-staff.md

 Click on "update node" and then remove them from the list they were previously in.

 Be sure that you do not check off the box after you click on remove.
+Only do this if they have left your school.

 ![removing old node](/schoolsites-help/images/staff/old-staff.png)